bben021029/IoT-School-Bus-Tracking-System/README.md

 ## 🧾 Overview

-This system is developed to track the location of a school bus in real time and log students’ boarding and alighting activities using RFID.
+This system is developed to track the location of a school bus in real time and record students’ boarding and alighting activities using RFID.
 Parents and administrators can view this data through a web interface.
 The solution is built with an Uno-ESP32 microcontroller and communicates with ThingSpeak for cloud-based data visualization.

 ## ✨ Features